LG IPO Allotment Date: Everything Investors Should Know About This Record-Breaking Offering

 What is the LG IPO allotment date?

-The LG Electronics India IPO allotment date is October 10, 2025.
-The basis of allotment will be finalized on this date, and investors can check their allotment status through the registrar’s website, NSE, or BSE.
+LG Electronics India IPO allotment date will take place on October 10, 2025 and allotment will take place based on criteria determined on this day, while investors can check their allotment status via the registrar, NSE, or BSE websites.

 When will LG shares be credited to my demat account?